Renewing city

 The renovation and extension of the Tampere City Central Office Building will begin in spring 2023, and the construction work will be completed in summer 2026.
 The part of the Central Office Building that is on the Puutarhakatu side will be demolished, and a new five-storey extension will be built in its place.
 The property on the Aleksis Kiven katu side will be renovated.

 Puutarhakatu will be renovated between the parks Vanhankirkonpuisto and Hämeenpuisto.
-The renovation will start in March 2025 and continue until 2026.
+The renovation started in March 2025 and continues until 2026.
 The renovation is being carried out because the water and sewer pipes have reached the end of their useful life and need to be replaced.
 District cooling pipes will also be built on the street.

 After the renovation, the street will have a wider two-way cycle track on the northern edge, pavements on both sides and a one-way carriageway for motor vehicles.
 The renovation will improve walking and cycling conditions and road safety, and make the street a more pleasant environment.
 The management of stormwater, i.e. rainwater and meltwater, will also be improved.